adam-bentley/EuropeanFWDWebsite/readme.md

 The CSV data is requested and parsed using Javascript.
 It is then built into a HTML table.
 At the 7, 8 and 9 second cut off points are `clubrows`.
 These act a banner to indicated the new threshold.

 ## Deployment
-The website is deployed to a static web app in Azure under the following URLS:
+The `$web` folder is deployed to a static web app in Azure under the following URLS:
  - https://europeanfwdwebsite.z33.web.core.windows.net/
  - ~~EuropeanFWD.com~~
  - ~~EuropeanFWD.co.uk~~